arnavsurve/study-spots/README.md

 - [ ] click on a particular spot and view a description and other info about the spot
 - [ ] form for submitting spot
     dropdowns for name, type, description
-- [ ] form for reporting business of the spot you are at (user msut be within 500ft of the spot)
+- [ ] form for reporting how busy the spot user is located at (user must be within 500ft of the spot)
 - [ ] filter spots based on type, business, distance(?)